Home

 The Fishery.
 The scenic, unglaciated valleys of southwestern Wisconsin harbor dozens of cold, fertile spring creeks.
 These are my home waters that I began fishing with my father and grandfather as soon as I could walk.
 Habitat improvements and introductions of wild-strain fish are increasing the amount of productive water.
 Native brook trout are rebounding in a number of streams.
 Dozens of streams hold wild (naturally reproducing) brown trout.
 The fishing for adult browns in the 11- to 14-inch class is exceptional.
 Browns of 17-inches and larger are present and can be targeted with special strategies.

-Meeting Points.
 Chicago, the Twin Cities, and Milwaukee are within a 2-to 4-hour drive of the Driftless Area.
 Viroqua sits 30 miles southeast of La Crosse and 1 1/2 hours west of Madison, providing quick access to many streams in Vernon, Richland, and Crawford counties.
 Having many streams to choose from gives us the flexibility to avoid other anglers and to pick streams that will fish relatively well for the given conditions.
 I usually rendezvous with anglers in Viroqua or Westby at the start of the day.
 We can also meet in Richland Center about an hour west of Madison.
+Anglers generally follow me in their vehicle.
+When practical, we may use just my vehicle.

-Weekend or Weekday?
 If weekends are more convenient for you, don’t hesitate to book weekend outings.
 I know good water off the beaten path.
 I do much of my own fishing on weekends and know how to avoid the crowds.
 To encourage weekend bookings I offer a 10% discount on any Saturday or Sunday.

 My Guiding Philosophy.
 My primary role is to help you learn to fish the area effectively, and to advance your fly-fishing skills.
 Toward that end I prefer to carry a rod and do a limited amount of demonstration casting and presentation.
 Demonstrating various presentations helps you grasp them more quickly.
 Having a second rod along also gives you the flexibility to fish dry or subsurface without reconfiguring tippets or changing flies, and that often leads to you catching more fish while learning a wider variety of presentations.